matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips3.md

     1))
 ~~~

 This is an interesting problem.
-Of course we could hardwire the increments between the ticks, but then the histogram would hardly be reusable.
+Of course, we could hardwire the increments between the ticks, but then the histogram would hardly be reusable.
 My initial approach was something this:

 ~~~
 (defn default-increment-fn